 Cold turkey with no medical help but advice

-The first thing a person should do is get comfort meds, items like ibuprofen, aspirin, cold medications, water, crackers, Pepto Bismol, stool softener, Excedrin and allergy medications.
+The first thing a person should do is get comfort medications items like ibuprofen, aspirin, cold medications, water, crackers, Pepto Bismol, stool softener, Excedrin and allergy medications.
 It can also be beneficial to take Kratom during or after this time period.
 If you are interested in learning more about the benefits of taking kratom to help manage withdrawal from opiates, you could check out the helpful resources over at Kratom.org.

 You should also get very prepared to be very sick and sweat a lot.
 Make sure you start off with clean sheets and blankets and have as many backups as possible.